Why Fiber is the Magic Pregnancy Supplement

 - Weight reduction: A 2017 meta- analysis, a large analysis of several smaller studies, showed that dieters who consumed 30 gms of fiber daily without any other restrictions lost more weight than dieters placed on restrictive diets excluding carbohydrates and sugar.

-- Improved digestion: The good bacteria in your gut utilize fiber to absorb better and increase excretion of toxic substances.
+- Improved digestion: The good bacteria in your gut utilize fiber to absorb better and increase the excretion of toxic substances.

 - Reduced constipation: Fiber increases stool frequency.